Prevention of Medical Errors for Florida Physical Therapy

 Prevention of Medical Errors for Florida Physical Therapists

-- Discuss the scope and significance of medical errors in the current U.S. healthcare environment.
+- Discuss the scope of medical errors in the U.S. healthcare environment.

 TABLE OF CONTENTS

 - Why Do Medical Errors Happen?